honeycombio/beeline-nodejs/docs/CustomContext.md

 honey.customContext.add("extra", val);
 ```

-This will cause an extra column (`custom.extra`) to be added to your dataset, and the value you add will be sent along with all events within the current request that are generated after that line.
+This will cause an extra column (`app.extra`) to be added to your dataset, and the value you add will be sent along with all events within the current request that are generated after that line.

 ## Examples